mindscan-de/BrightFlux/README.md

 Generic text File Readers
 * The file format should be described in some configuration format and a generic file reader should tokenize/parse it according to the description in the file-description
-  * Ingest text files into table oriented dataframes
+  * Ingest text files into table oriented data frames
-    * use json file based - format and parser description
+    * use .json file based (configured) - format and parser description

 Generic Binary File Readers
 * The file format should be described in some configuration format and a generic file reader should tokenize/parse it according to the description in the file-description
-  * ingest binary files into table oriented dataframes
+  * ingest binary files into table oriented data frames
     * use json file based - format and parser description

 UML Image Generator
-* Create Sequence-Diagrams from Log messages / log-dataframes
+* Create Sequence-Diagrams from Log messages / log data frames
-* Create Activity-Diagrams from Log messages / log-dataframes
+* Create Activity-Diagrams from Log messages / log data frames
 * have multiple views / diagram options for the same logs to understand particular system behavior

-Support DLT-Files
-* Reverse-Engineer the DLT-Format - (See Genivi DLT-Viewer)

-Machine Learning and Pattern recognition and Anomality Detection on Log-Data
+Machine Learning and Pattern recognition and anomaly Detection on Log-Data
-* We need Column-Ingest processing to clean up the data / separate the data from metainformation e.g. Filename, methodname, line of southside implementation
+* We need Column-Ingest processing to clean up the data / separate the data from meta information e.g. Filename, method name, line of implementation
 * "Fraud detection" - Predict next line and evaluate, score how much the next line was/is expected...
-If not expected -> Found Anomaly
+If not expected -> Found an anomaly
 * Extract / Train / Predict / Classification / Model Update / ML Model Server
   * using labeling techniques to mark suspicious occurrences and make them available for machine learning training
   * like this is "ok", this is "suspicious", this indicates a "problem" in case we see a particular message when some value in the message is bigger than a threshold